LAB-UMK/ODT_GPU_Library/docs/INSTALL.md

 ## GPU Compatibility per CUDA Toolkit Version

 Each DLL in the `bin/v-1_0/` directory is compiled with a specific CUDA Toolkit.
 The available GPU architectures depend on the corresponding CUDA version.
+Driver version must also be compatible with the selected CUDA Toolkit.

 | DLL version folder | CUDA Toolkit | Supported GPU architectures | Example GPUs |
 |--------------------|--------------|------------------------------|--------------|